 The hash has been described as a "Drinking Club with a Running Problem."
-The Hashers meet every other weekend and run/jog/walk a short course.
-Then afterwards, they stand or sit around, chatting, drinking beer, or coke, or water, or whatever they prefer.
+The Hashers meet every other weekend and run/jog/walk a short trail.
+Then afterwards, they stand or sit around, chatting, drinking beer, soft drinks, water, or whatever they prefer.

 At least one hound will volunteer to be the "Bimbo" for the hash.
 The Bimbo will consult with the Hare and find out where the end is.
 The Bimbo will then drive a vehicle known as the "Bag Car" to the end.
 The bag car is loaded with everyone's stuff.

 1: Wear comfortable clothes that you can run/jog/walk in that you don't mind getting dirty, torn, and wet.
 DO NOT wear your best designer jogging outfit.
-You have been warned...
+You have been warned....

 3: A hash bag.
 You will need something to put all your other junk in to keep it together in the bag car.

 4: A complete change of clothes, including shoes.
 After the trail you will want something comfortable to change into while hanging out at the On-In circle.
-Make sure the clothes are appropriate for current weather conditions.
+Make sure the clothes are appropriate for weather conditions.

 5: A flashlight if it is a night run.
 Most of the MGH4 hashes will be during daylight hours, but we will have the occasional night trail just to keep things interesting.
 Also, the Wednesday hashes meet at 6:30, so in winter it will be dark.

 6: A whistle.
 You will need this to communicate with the other hounds.

 7: If you wear glasses be sure to have a lanyard (something to keep them on your head).